yuanlg/minecraft-ee-seymour-island/tutorials/task0-start.md

 ![Captain](https://github.com/gbaman/minecraft-ee-seymour-island/raw/master/media/captain.jpg)

-In this world, you will be solving a series of puzzles, using Code.
+In this world, you will be solving a series of puzzles, using code.
 You can access the coding window at any time by pressing the **C** key on your keyboard.
 To solve these tasks, you will need to use an Agent.

 Wait, you didn't bring one....?